truj1ll0/mkdocs-help-center/docs/campaign-studio/getting-started/intro-to-campaign-studio.md

 In Campaign Studio, you can add or delete sections, drag and drop elements, and place widgets such as a donation form or FAQ where you need them.

+Want to know more about the difference between Campaign Studio and our current campaign builder? <span id="campaign-studio-feature-matrix">View our guide</span>.

 In this article, you’ll learn how to:

 - [Access Campaign Studio](#access-campaign-studio)